How an Asset Management System Enhances a Business

 - Produce in-depth asset reports and audits

-With the ability to monitor all assets in one centralised system, asset managing software can also eliminate the need for spreadsheets.
+With the ability to monitor all assets in one centralised system, an asset management system can also eliminate the need for spreadsheets.

 Choosing spreadsheets over software can cause a number of problems, as Karen Pickersgill, at Salford PCT, discovered: